-New for 2017!
-The 50-mile endurance and Expert course will include the newly constructed McPhee Overlook trail.
+We changed the 50-mile endurance and Expert course in 2017 to include the newly constructed McPhee Overlook trail.
 This epic new trail hugs the cliffs above McPhee Reservoir with spectacular views of the lake on fun flowing singletrack.

 Racers can still choose from a variety of other challenges based on their speed, fitness and technical ability.
 Whether you are up for the 50 miles endurance challenge, interested in any of the traditional fast paced x-country classes or just have a personal goal to finish at your own pace there is an option for you.